 We’re no psychologists, so we’ll leave the behavior training to Dr. Campbell-McBride, but what we do know is how to make good food.
 And we’re all about finding creative ways to incorporate healthier ingredients into any diet.
 With no further ado, here are eight easy ways to get your child to eat more broth.

 NOTE: This isn’t just bone broth for babies; these methods work for GAPS adults, too, who are bored with drinking their broth straight up (how can that ever get boring?!).

 This one is pretty self-explanatory.
-You can use lemon, curry or all kinds of other herbs, then have them sip it as they would hot chocolate or tea.
+You can use lemon, curry or all kinds of other herbs, then have them sip the bone broth for babies as they would hot chocolate or tea.
 Just make sure that whatever you’re adding is also in line with the GAPS protocol.

-Bone broth is the fundamental ingredient in three of the five mother sauces of classical cuisine.
+Bone broth for babies is the fundamental ingredient in three of the five mother sauces of classical cuisine.
 These five sauces can be transformed into virtually any sauce or glaze you could imagine.
 If you haven’t learned to make them yet, now is a good time.
 Bonus: You’re stepping up your culinary game.
-And did you know broth can be the base ingredient for kid-friendly condiments like ketchup?
+And did you know bone broth for babies can be the base ingredient for kid-friendly condiments like ketchup?

 Making a casserole that calls for water?
-Use bone broth.
+Use bone broth for babies.
 Making a soup?
-Ditch the water, add in bone broth.
+Ditch the water, add in bone broth for babies.
 Baking a GAPS-friendly treat of some sort?
-Bone broth.
+Bone broth for babies.

-If you’re so lucky as to have a kid that will eat salads, the dressings are a perfect place to incorporate bone broth and add a little extra flavor and good-for-you fat, too.
+If you’re so lucky as to have a kid that will eat salads, the dressings are a perfect place to incorporate bone broth for babies.
+It’ll help add a little extra flavor and good-for-you fat, too.

 There’s no rule that says you have to use a nutrient-zapping microwave to heat and reheat your foods.
 If you, like us, prefer to warm your leftovers in a pan, you’ll usually need something to moisten the food and revive it.
 As you expected, enter bone broth for babies.